 When Giving Up Is Not An Option

-Whenever possible, I schedule mine and Jayde’s appointments at the same time.
-Most days it makes life easier, given the uncertainty of her health from day to day.
+Whenever possible, I schedule my and Jayde’s appointments at the same time.
+Given the uncertainty of her health from day to day, most days it makes life easier.
 Today I needed to call and cancel and reschedule our eye appointment…for the third time this month.
 Thus, the reason for my outburst.
 She lays in her bed on the verge of tears, looking up at me, “I can’t help it, I don’t want to feel this way.”
 Of course, she doesn’t!
 I hair and kiss her forehead, “I know Sweetie.”